 Delaware Water Gap National Recreation Area

-The borough of Delaware Water Gap is the southern gateway and namesake for the Delaware Water Gap National Recreation Area.
-The Delaware River is the flowing heart of these 70,000 acres which extend north all the way to Milford and are managed by the National Park Service.
-Find panoramic views along the Appalachian Trail or Cliff Trail, take a hike or bike ride along a portion of the McDade Recreational Trail, discover a hidden lake, stop by the Park Headquarters on River Road to get your National Parks Passport stamped, or visit the two tallest cascades in the state, Raymondskill Falls and Dingmans Falls.
+Managed by the National Park Service and taking its name from the borough and landmark of Delaware Water Gap on the park's southern border, the 70,000 acres of Delaware Water Gap National Recreation Area follow the twists and turns of the Delaware River, extending north all the way to Milford.
+Admire panoramic views along the Appalachian Trail or Cliff Trail, take a hike or bike ride along a portion of the McDade Recreational Trail, discover a hidden lake, stop by the Park Headquarters on River Road to get your National Parks Passport stamped, or visit the two tallest cascades in the commonwealth, Raymondskill Falls and Dingmans Falls.

 You can find gear as well as rentals and river trips with Edge of the Woods Outfitters.
 Public boat launches are available at Smithfield Beach, Bushkill Access, Eschbeck Access, Dingmans Ferry and Milford Beach.
 While there is no charge to enter the National Recreation Area, there are expanded amenity fees to access Smithfield Beach, Bushkill Access, Dingmans Ferry and Milford Beach April through October.